🔼The name Christian: Summary

 Some of these movements were incompatible with the gospel (the Sadducees, for instance, rejected resurrection and thus the core concept of the gospel; Matthew 22:23) but others were just a few cheers short of it and could be easily completed (Pharisaic theology appears to have been a virtual manger for baby Jesus; Nicodemus, Gamaliel and even Paul came from the Pharisaic school of thought).

-This means that the movement around Jesus the Nazarene was not a entirely new thing but was largely grafted upon existing ideas, like a river with one actual source and a great many tributaries.
+This means that the movement around Jesus the Nazarene was not an entirely new thing but was largely grafted upon existing ideas, like a river with no single source but a great many tributaries.
 And it also means that this new movement was never actually unified in any practical sense, but formed a fluvial delta as soon as it began forming (see Acts 15).

 🔼The gospel and the sects

 The gospels the way we have them are not so much realistic impressions of the goings on — realistic impressionism or journalism had not yet been invented — but rather deliberate compositions that ordered the goings on in hugely complex commentaries.
 And thus, when Jesus' words are conveyed, it's not always clear whether he invented his complicated metaphors as he went along, or perhaps quoted from earlier Scriptures or writings either local or foreign, or favorably or unfavorably referred to existing schools of thought.

 The authors of the New Testament are quite obvious about the school of John the Baptist, with its distinct message and disciples (the original Baptists) that were in time absorbed by the movement headed by Jesus (John 1:35-37, Acts 19:3).